laserpants/sagacious-cpp/README.md

 [capture](params)->return_type { body }
 ```

-A map; analogous to the mathematical concept of a homomorphism &ndash; or *structure-preserving map*; can be expressed  using code such as this:
+A map; analogous to the mathematical concept of a homomorphism &ndash; or *structure-preserving map*; can be expressed  through code such as this:

 ```cpp
 #include <algorithm>